ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ### About pdflatex and latexmk
 Both `pdflatex` and `latexmk` are command line programs that read a plain-text `.tex` file as input and produce a PDF file as output.
 The process of turning plain text into a PDF is called *compilation*.
 The `pdflatex` program ships by default with any standard LaTeX installation; `latexmk` is a Perl script used to fully automate compiling complicated LaTeX documents with cross-references and bibliographies.
 The `latexmk` script actually calls `pdflatex` (or similar programs) under the hood, and automatically determines exactly how many `pdflatex` runs are needed to properly compile a document.

-Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop or TeXStudio, also compile `tex` documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood.
+Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop, or Texmaker, also compile `tex` documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood.
 You just don't see this directly because the `pdflatex` calls are hidden behind a graphical interface.

   To get useful functionality from `pdflatex` and `latexmk` you'll need to specify some command options.
 In the two sections below, I explain the options for both `pdflatex` and `latexmk` that have served me well over the past few years---these could be a good starting point if you are new to command line compilation.